Can an Anxiety Attack Cause You to Faint or Just Feel Dizzy? What You Need to Know

 Grounding Techniques to Prevent Fainting Feelings

-When you're anxious and feel dizzy or faint, grounding techniques can help you get back to the present.
+That frightening dizziness during a panic attack is a false alarm; having emergency anxiety techniques on hand can help you regain control and feel safe.
 Begin with the 5-4-3-2-1 method: List five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.
 This sensory exercise stops panic by making you focus on things outside of yourself.
 Do diaphragmatic breathing with it.
 This means breathing deeply into your belly (not your chest) and slowly exhaling for six seconds.
 This brings the oxygen levels back to normal and tells your nervous system that everything is okay.
 If you can, sit or lie down to avoid falling, and tell yourself, "This will pass."
 "I'm safe."

 Low blood sugar or dehydration can make faintness worse.
 Simple things like drinking cold water or eating a snack can help your body get back to normal.
 Don't rush your movements to avoid sudden drops in blood pressure.
 If you're in public, don't be afraid to ask for help or a place to sit.
 To ground yourself, say a calming phrase like "This wave will pass" over and over.
 These tips won't make your anxiety go away right away, but they will help you deal with it better.
 You are not weak for feeling this way; you are human.
 And like all storms, this one will pass.